Compensating for a Major Problem with the Finder app on the Mac

 Searching online, I found a possible remedy.
 It was that I sign out of iCloud.
 Apple claims this can fix many difficult problems.

-Long-term Mac experts always caution against signing out of iCloud.
+However, long-term Mac users always warn against signing out of iCloud.
 I was aware of the dangers.
 But my Mac was effectively bricked.
 I was desperate for a solution.

-However, upon signing out of iCloud, all that happened was that it simply wiped out all the files stored on my machine.
+However, upon signing out of iCloud, it simply wiped out all the files stored on my machine.

 To recover, I had to manually re-download more than a hundred thousand files.